4a1c0/voice-comments/DEVPOST.md

 ## How we built it

 The first step to start working on this project was to be able to use a Visual Code API, to accomplish this first point, a simple tutorial provided by Microsoft was followed (https://github.com/Microsoft/vscode-extension-samples/tree/master/helloworld-sample).

-We used python as a programing lenguage, and a bunch of libraries and dependances like the [Telegram Python wrapper](https://python-telegram-bot.org) for the Telegram bot comunication, the [SpeechRecognition](https://pypi.org/project/SpeechRecognition/)  library for the speech function, the [AudioSegment wrapper](https://pypi.org/project/audiosegment/) for transform audio files to be compatible with the differents libraries and ffmpeg framework as a dependence of AudioSegment.
-Also we used Hidora to host the application.
+Then we started to explore some opensource projects to see how to integrate the VSCode API with speech recognition software like (https://github.com/lanly-dev/VSCode-VoiceCommands).
+Then we start experimenting with speech software recognition, with some offline solutios as well as some APIs to decide what was our better option.
+Then we implemented some scripts or apps to get the speech to text functionality and then link it to the extension.
+Finaly we prepared the extension to publish to the Visual Studio Code Marketplace.

 ## Challenges we ran into